tenzir/tenzir/web/docs/tql2/operators/discard.md

 ## Examples

-Benchmark to see how long it takes to export everything:
+### Benchmark to see how long it takes to export everything

 ```tql
 export